toppyy/squel/README.md

 - **The planner** which is responsible for composing a query plan of the parse tree consisting of relational operators and binding identifiers to data
 - **The executor** which is responsible for executing the query described by the query plan.
 Execution means iterating over the operators.

 ## SQL-support

 The query engine has support for some basic SQL-features like:
-- Aggregation (COUNT,AVG,SUM)
+- Aggregation (COUNT,AVG,SUM,MIN,MAX)
-- Joins (atm only inner join between two tables)
+- Inner joins between two tables
 - Subqueries
 - Filtering (WHERE-clauses)
-- CREATE TABLE and INSERT INTO statements
+- EXPLAIN, CREATE TABLE and INSERT INTO statements

 This is about as complicated as it can get.